zphixon/es/README.md

 -- the callback for the key event
 -- an optional docstring
 es.map("vim-lite", "esc", function()
-    if insert then
+    if es.currentWindow.insert then
         insert = false
         es.setStatusline("NORMAL")
     end
 end, "Leave insert mode")

 es.map("vim-lite", "i", function()
-    if not insert then
+    if not es.currentWindow.insert then
-        insert = true
+        es.currentWindow.insert = true
         es.statusline("INSERT")
     else
         -- send the keystroke down the line